wpcarro/ramda-extensions/README.md

 # ramda-extensions
-Functions that extend the Ramda.js library
+###Functions that extend the Ramda.js library

+Head over to `/develop` to check out the source or make a contribution!

 ## filters
 `isNumber(x)`